Melbourne Forum Members

 Djohermansyah Djohan is Professor of Comparative Government at the Institute of Governance Studies in Jakarta, Indonesia.
 Between 2010 and 2015 he was the Director General of Regional Autonomy at the Indonesian Ministry of Home Affairs and from 2005 to 2010 was the political deputy of the Vice President of the Republic of Indonesia.
 Djohermansyah Djohan participated in the first Melbourne Forum in 2016.

-Rohan Edrisinha is a Senior Political Officer and Constitutional Advisor in the Prevention and Mediation Division of the Department of Political Affairsof the United Nations.
-He served as the constitutional advisor to UNDP Nepal and the head of its constitution support programme from 2011 to 2014.
-In 2015, he was an independent consultant on constitutional reform and federalism in Myanmar, and as a governance advisor to UNDP Sri Lanka.
+Rohan Edrisinha was Senior Political Officer and Constitutional Advisor in the Prevention and Mediation Division of the Department of Political Affairsof the United Nations until early 2020.
+He also served as the constitutional advisor to UNDP Nepal and the head of its constitution support programme from 2011 to 2014.
+In 2015, he was an independent consultant on constitutional reform and federalism in Myanmar, and worked as a governance advisor to UNDP Sri Lanka.
 Rohan Edrisinha holds an LLB from University of Colombo and an LLM from the University of California, Berkeley.
 He taught at the Faculty of Law, University of Colombo from 1986 to 2011, the Faculty of Law, University of the Witwatersrand, South Africa, in 1995 and was a visiting fellow at Harvard University (2005) and the University of Toronto (2009).
 He was a founder Director and Head of the Legal and Constitutional Unit of the Centre for Policy Alternatives (CPA), Sri Lanka, from 1996 to 2010.
-Rohan Edrisinha participated in the second Melbourne Forum 2017.
+Rohan Edrisinha participated in the Melbourne Forum in 2017 and 2020.

 Akiko Ejima is Professor at School of Law, Meiji University (Tokyo).
 She teaches constitutional law, comparative constitutional law and international human rights law.
 She has been studying the relationship between constitutional law and international human rights law.
 Her current research project is exploring a possibility of a pluralistic, non-hierarchical and circulatory system for human rights protection which can combines constitutional law and international law and increase the effectiveness of human rights protection.
 She has been a Liaison Member of the Science Council of Japan since 2014.
 She was a visiting scholar at Wolfson College, Oxford, a visiting scholar at Faculty of Law and Hughes Hall, Cambridge, a visiting fellow at Harvard Law School, a study visitor at the European Commission on Human Rights and a visiting scholar at King’s College, London.
 Akiko Ejima participated in the third Melbourne Forum 2018.